Polyor's stance in disruptive. In all candor herein a number of historical LinkedIn posts heaped pêle-mêle ...

 Read more

-Robert Höglund's "Removing Carbon Now" paper, cf. soil carbon sequestration section (pp 10-12) reminds us that there is no consensus as to how to measure soil carbon sequestration at the plot level, let alone which cropping practices are necessarily most effective in any given place or time.
-More so, there is the risk of non-additionality since farmers should be adopting soil conservation & best cropping-practicies anyway, with or without payments.
+Robert Höglund's "Removing Carbon Now" paper (pp 10-12) reminds us that there is no consensus as to how to measure soil carbon sequestration at the plot level, let alone which cropping practices are most effective in any given place or time.
+There is also the risk of non-additionality since farmers should be adopting soil conservation & best cropping-practicies anyway, with or without payments.

 Read more